-The Academy intends to fully address the areas for development identified within the school's strategic plans including the School Development Plan.
+In addition to the above, the Academy intends to fully address the areas for development identified within the school's strategic plans including the School Development Plan.

 Funds held as Custodian Trustee on behalf of others

 The Academy does not hold any funds as Custodian Trustee on behalf of others.